-Created 4 years ago, updated a year ago
+Created 4 years ago, updated 2 months ago

 Introduction

-The 2021 mid-year estimate (MYE) is the current official estimate of the population for local authorities in England and Wales.
-The 2021 MYE is a rolled forward estimate from the 2021 census.
-Estimates are produced annually by the Office for National Statistics (ONS) and the 2021 MYE was published on 21 December 2022.
+The 2023 mid-year estimate (MYE) is the current official estimate of the population for local authorities in England and Wales.
+Estimates are produced annually by the Office for National Statistics (ONS) and the 2023 MYE was published on 15 July 2023.

 Comparison to previous MYE data